dcox45/dcox45.github.io/about.md

 and developing my own projects.

 My goal is to reach the next level of my career by combining my research & writing skills with my familiarity with digital technology.
-With that in mind, I am currently seeking opportunities in Software Development, User Experience Research, Copywriting, and much more.
+With that in mind, I am currently seeking opportunities in Consulting, Software Development, User Experience Research, Copywriting, and much more.
 If you think I would be a good fit at your organization, please do not hesitate to reach out.